A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems: Spatiotemporal Dynamics in Neural Systems

 The first known recorded evidence of traveling waves of neural activity was reported by Adrian and Matthews in 1934.
 The authors reported the discovery of an oscillatory `injury response' in electrode recordings measured across the cortex of anesthetized rabbits and cats, stating ``a single pulsation may travel like a ripple over the surface of the brain", further noting that "an almost identical pattern of activity may appear at points 10 mm or more apart"\cite{adrian1934}.
-These initial observations were followed by a significant number of EEG studies which hypothesized that traveling waves were the cause of a measured systematic offset of the phase of neural oscillations (primarily alpha oscillations) with respect to spatial location on the cortex\cite{adrian1934_2, cohn1948, Brazier1949}.
+These initial observations were followed by a significant number of EEG studies which measured systematic offsets of the phase of neural oscillations (primarily alpha oscillations) with respect to spatial location on the cortex, and hypothesized that traveling waves were the root cause\cite{adrian1934_2, cohn1948, Brazier1949}.
 Some of the first studies more precisely characterizing traveling waves of neural activity were performed by Goldman et al. (1948 \& 1949)\cite{goldman1948, goldman1949} and Lilly (1949)\cite{lilly1949method}, through the introduction of 16-element and 25-element electrode arrays respectively, producing the first recordings of what Lilly terms `electro-iconograms' from animals.
 In the isolated visual cortex of cats, Burns (1950 \& 1951) \cite{burns1950some, burns1951some}, subsequently measured the velocity of traveling waves of activity; and Mickle and Ades (1953) recorded some of the first clear traces of propagating cortical traveling waves in the cat auditory cortex evoked from audible clicks.
-In the words of the Mickle and Ades: "The nature of the recording device has rendered interpretation difficult [...]
+In the words of Mickle and Ades: "The nature of the recording device has rendered interpretation difficult [...]
 There is no doubt, however, that wave forms appear to spread across the cortical surface"\cite{mickle1953}.
-Unfortunately however, these pioneering studies were subsequently eclipsed when single-unit recordings from cortical neurons became dominant in the 1960s -- since, as exemplified by our introductory stadium analogy, traveling waves are difficult to detect in recordings from single neurons.
+Unfortunately, however, since traveling waves are difficult to detect in recordings from single neurons, these pioneering studies were subsequently eclipsed when single-unit recordings from cortical neurons became dominant in the 1960s.